pinecoders/pinecoders.github.io/README.md

 ---

 PineCoders is a [TradingView](https://www.tradingview.com/)-supported group of programmers using TradingView's [Pine Script](https://www.tradingview.com/pine-script-docs/en/v4/Introduction.html) programming language, which is used to write trading indicators or strategies.
-We help TradingView users learn Pine and provide tools and resources for beginning as well as pro coders.
-We also collaborate with TradingView to steer the future of Pine and make Pine indicators and strategies easier to use for the at-large TV community.
+We collaborate with TradingView's Pine team to steer the future of the language and make Pine indicators and strategies easier to use for the at-large TV community of traders.

 We pilot the [PineCoders](https://www.tradingview.com/u/PineCoders/#published-charts) TV moderator account, from which we moderate script publications, answer questions in the [Pine Script TV chat](https://www.tradingview.com/chat/#BfmVowG1TZkKO235), publish [open source tools and examples in Pine](https://www.tradingview.com/u/PineCoders/#published-scripts), and follow [leading publishers](https://www.tradingview.com/u/PineCoders/#following-people) of open source scripts on TV.